The Executive Board oversees Novim’s long-term strategy, senior staffing, and focus.

 Elwood “Woody” Howse , is a graduate of Stanford University with a Bachelor of Science degree in engineering.
-He served in the U.S. Navy nuclear submarine force for seven years and returned to Stanford University Graduate School of Business to earn his Masters degree in Business Administration in 1970.
+He served in the U.S. Navy nuclear submarine force for seven years and returned to Stanford University Graduate School of Business to earn his MBA in 1970.

 Woody co-founded Cable & Howse Ventures in Seattle, an early stage venture capital firm focused on technology and also participated in the founding of Cable, Howse and Ragen, investment banking and stock brokerage firm.

 Professional Associations – Woody has served on the board of the National Venture Capital Association and is past President of the Stanford Business School Alumni Association.
 He currently serves on the boards of directors of beneSol Corporation, Capstone Therapeutics, Inc (CAPS), Formotus, Inc., and not-for-profit Junior Achievement of Washington state.

 Jim Knight, Co-founder and Novim’s Executive Vice President, was also a co-founder in the start-up of Amber Engineering, Inc. in December of 1981.
 Over twelve years the company grew to 200 people and was acquired by Raytheon Company in 1992.
 He retired as Senior Vice President in 1994.